wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 ## C) Copy the public-facing website

-1. Open an internet browser to visit the production webpage for this organization at
+1. Open an internet browser to visit the production webpage for the non-profit at:

    <a target="_blank" href="https://www.ywamocnj.org/">https://www.ywamocnj.org/</a><br />
    Youth With A Mission - Ocean City New Jersey